6rayWa1cher/bar-counter-discordbot/README.md

    source venv/bin/activate
    python3 -m barcounter
    ```
-7) To add a bot to your server, modify and click the url:
+7) To add the bot to your server, modify and click the url:
 `https://discordapp.com/oauth2/authorize?client_id=<YOUR_BOT_CLIENT_ID>&scope=bot&permissions=285215808`

 ## Contributing